Mikkel-AI0700/Mikkel-AI0700/README.md

 # 💫 About Me:
-An "AI Engineer" working on training machine learning or deep learning models<br>for improving cybersecurity.
+An "AI Engineer" working on training machine learning or deep learning models for improving cybersecurity.

 ## 🌐 Socials: